 Example: Transposing from a C instrument to a B-flat instrument.

 - Move the key up one whole step (or whole tone).

-- Our key of C Major transposes to a key of D Major, Key of G Major transposes to Key of A Major, key of B-flat Major transposes to the key of C Major, and so on.
+- Our key of C Major transposes to a key of D Major.
+Likewise, G Major would transpose to A Major, B-flat Major to C Major, and so on.

 Example: Transposing a melody to alto saxophone (an E-flat instrument).

 - Your concert-pitch melody is scored in the key of A-flat Major.